virtual-labs/app-outreach-tracker-web/docs/user-doc.md

 - Utilize different templates for workshop records.
 - Google authorization for both admin and coordinator users.

+## Definitions
+- Workshop: The workshop will be a hands-on session introducing Virtual Labs to students and faculty.
+It will include demos of experiments to help everyone understand the navigation process.
+- Usage: Each usage refers to loading the content of one experiment and loading the simulation of that same experiment.

+## On-Boarding Process
+Upon being appointed as the Nodal Coordinator, access to the portal is granted to you using the email provided in the Expression of Interest Document.

 ## User Privileges

 | Operation        | Nodal Coordinator |